KlugerLab/GeneTrajectory/README.md

           col = ramp.col(c(hue_pal()(3))))
 ```

-Users can choose to visualize gene bin plots by overlaying.
-This facilitates understanding of how.
-Here, we would recommend users to apply [ALRA](https://github.com/KlugerLab/ALRA/blob/master/README.md) imputation to smooth the expression values.
+To examine how each given gene trajectory is reflected over the cell graph, we can track how these genes are expressed across different regions in the cell embedding.
+Here, we would recommend users to apply [ALRA](https://github.com/KlugerLab/ALRA/blob/master/README.md) imputation to smooth the expression values for generating gene bin plots.
 ```r
 N.bin = 7
 data_S <- RunALRA(data_S)